AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Defender_for_Endpoint_Onboarding.md

 ---

-# Microsoft Defender for Endpoint Onboarding via Intune (Full Cloud)
+## 🟢 Microsoft Defender for Endpoint Onboarding via Intune (2+ Machines / Full Cloud)

 This guide explains how to onboard Windows 10/11 devices to Microsoft Defender for Endpoint using Microsoft Intune in a full cloud environment (Azure AD joined devices).

 ---
-## Step 2 – Create an onboarding profile for Defender for Endpoint
+### Step 1 – Create an onboarding profile for Defender for Endpoint

 1. In the Microsoft Endpoint Manager portal ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)), go to **Devices** in the left-hand menu.
 2. Click on **Configuration**.